chris1111/Google-News/README.md

 # Welcome to Google News App for macOS.
-Sign in to keep your new Google News App and get news based on your interests
+Sign in to the App to keep your new Google News and get news based on your interests

 Download Release ➣ [Google News](https://github.com/chris1111/Google-News/releases/tag/V1)